LukeBriggsDev/LukeBriggsDev.github.io/flatpak-instructions-not-included/index.md

 }
 ```

 You'll notice that there is no mention of PySide or Qt.
 The *key* module that the app depends so heavily is not there, why?
 Well because both Qt python dependencies are not available as source files from pip.
 Pip hosts source files and wheels.
 All the above are source files.
 These are tar balls that pip will compile and build from source.
 Wheels are, once again, pre-built binaries.
-Flatpak doesn't include wheels by default since it once everything to be as cross platform and cross architecture as possible.
+Flatpak doesn't include wheels by default since it wants everything to be as cross platform and cross architecture as possible.

 I also wanted to be as platform agnostic as possible so I attempted to build my python bindings from source in the flatpak.
 Flatpak did not like this.
-Neither PySide nor PyQt would build and each through different error during the compilation process.
+Neither PySide nor PyQt would build and each threw different error during the compilation process.
 My best guess would by the sandbox does not contain some required system libraries but I am at a loss to know which ones.
-And C compiler's are not the most helpful thing as your only point of reference for a system error.
+And C compilers are not the most helpful thing as your only point of reference for a system error.

 ### Lasers to the rescue
 At this stage, I didn't actually know what python wheels were, I just assumed everything had to be built from source.
 I was desperate for answers after 3 days of debugging and staring at config files.
 I did something I very rarely do, I used the GitHub search function.
 To my amazement I found a solution.